A Night at the Adonis

 A Night At The Adonis is a 1978 gay pornographic film directed by Jack Deveau and starring Jack Wrangler, Chris Michaels, Big Bill Eld (also called Bill Young), and Mandingo.
-A highly plot-driven film, it hails from the "Golden Age" of gay pornography.
+A highly plot-driven film, it hails from the "Golden Age" of gay pornography and was released by Hand In Hand Films.

+The production was shot outside business hours at the now closed 1,400-seat Manhattan porn theatre The Adonis.
+The film, which would screen at the Adonis upon its release, was among the earliest to use a Steadicam in an opening shot that wanders through the hallways of the movie house.

 Premise

 The film tracks Jack Wrangler's evening at the titular Adonis Theatre, a (then) well-known Times Square movie house where sexual activity took place.
+It featured a bit role by the theatre's real-life female cashier Bertha.

+There are sex scenes throughout the theater, in the seats, in the balcony, in the back rows, in the passageways, in the offices, behind the counters and there is a grand orgy in the men's bathroom.

+The guys in the film keep trying to get a young management trainee to engage with them, but he refuses because he wants to act "professionally", but the juice bar manager reminds him that "if you're not willing to play yourself, you shouldn't be running a playground."